bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/paman.md

 ![avatar.png](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/avatar.png?raw=true)

-Born not known.
-Roger Paman was an English mathematician who took part in a voyage hoping to circumnavigate the world.
+**Roger Paman** was an English mathematician who took part in a voyage hoping to circumnavigate the world.
 He made contributions to the development of the calculus.

 Born not known.
 Died 1748.